 Stevenson Brook Trail is a 5.7 mile lightly trafficked loop trail located near Waterbury, Vermont that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail.

 cross country skiing